Wheat — and not almonds, pumpkins or even grapes — is what attracted farmers to the Manteca region after the Gold Rush.

 The next year in 1906 he doubled his acreage.
 Other farmers also planted watermelons.
-In the first decade of the 20th century, it was normal for more than 20 freight car loads of fruit and farm products to ship from Manteca to points all over the United States.
+In the first decade of the 20th century, it was normal on a daily basis for more than 20 freight car loads of fruit and farm products to ship from Manteca to points all over the United States.

 The formation of the South San Joaquin Irrigation District did more than just bring needed water to convert 70,000 acres into productive farmland.

 It literally gave life to Manteca as well as the cities of Escalon and Ripon.
 At the dawn of the 20th century Manteca had several lots divided but only three or four homes.
 That all changed after May 11, 1909 when voters by a 396 to 67 margin embraced the formation of the SSJID as well as a $1,875,000 bond issue.

 The formation of the district wasn’t the first attempt to irrigate the dry, barren blow sand plains that originally encompassed much of today’s SSJID boundaries.

 The Oakdale Irrigation District was formed at the same time under the same state law.
 Each district owned half of the Tulloch Ditch.
 The two fledging irrigation districts met and decided to construct a dam and ditches down to a point near Escalon as a joint venture.

 The first bonds were sold on June 10, 1910.
 The $342,500 issuance sold for $10 a share.